ZiminYue/CosmosVision/DevLogs/Development.md

 ### September 1
 - Created version for the collision of multiple galaxies
 - Asked two of my friends for testing and collected some feedback

+### September 2
+- Following one of the tester's suggestions, added auto-cameras for dynamic galaxy cinematography.